 Wilson Medical Center

-Claim management for the KHA Workers' Compensation Fund, Inc., is provided by CORnerstone Risk Solutions (CRS) - a division of IMA.
+Claim management for the KHA Workers' Compensation Fund, Inc., is provided by TRISTAR Group (TIG) formally CORnerstone Risk Solutions (CRS) - a division of IMA.
 We understand our members' business and have more than 20 years of established relationships.
-KHAWCF and CRS work together with our members in managing claims.
+KHAWCF and TRISTAR work together with our members in managing claims.

 We believe that workplace safety is achieved by promoting safe behaviors.
 Every member of an organization should recognize the importance of safety as part of their job performance.
 The KHA Workers' Compensation Fund provides complimentary safety consulting services for its members through our in-house Safety Program Manager Chris Saiya.
 Chris provides valuable information to assist our members in creating a safety culture within their organization.

-We offer several safety skills enhancement services such as our new "No Lift Patient Transfer Techniques."
+We offer several safety skills enhancement services such as the "No Lift Patient Transfer Techniques."
 This training is designed to help your employees safely lift and properly transfer patients.

 Contact Chris Saiya for additional information email@example.com, (785) 233-7436.